hacktoon/mel/docs/queries.md

-# Scopes
+# Queries

 [Home](../README.md)

 ---

-A scope defines a context, which has a key and zero or more expressions.
+A query is a scope, reference to data, with parameters and default value(s).

-Any first path is considered the scope's key.
+The syntax

 Scopes are used to set values in contexts.
 The example below defines an scope `person` with properties `name` and `age` equal to `"Mary"` and `42`, respectively: